MESMER-group/mesmer/ROADMAP.md

 MESMER currently uses [numpy](https://numpy.org/) to represent its array data structure.
 While numpy is the de-facto standard of array computing today, MESMER can profit from labels which encode information about how the array values map to locations in space, time, etc..
-For example a 3 dimensional array can be augmented with named dimensons (`time`, `latitude`, `longitude`) and these dimensions can be augmented with coordinates (e.g. the first time step corresponds to 1850).
+For example a 3 dimensional array can be augmented with named dimensions (`time`, `latitude`, `longitude`) and these dimensions can be augmented with coordinates (e.g. the first time step corresponds to 1850).
 Such data structures are provided by the well established [xarray](http://xarray.pydata.org/en/stable/) library, which adds named dimensions, coordinates and attributes on top of raw numpy-like arrays and is particularly tailored to working with netCDF files.
 We therefore plan to replace the array data structure with xarray data structures.